Pnav22/SwipeBand/README.md

 #  Swipe Band
-A wearable armband game powered by ESP32 and a flexible display
+A wearable armband game powered by Nano V3.0 Board and a flexible display

 ![Swipe Band Mockup](CONCEPT.jpg) <!-- Optional: replace with your image -->